cemac/cemac.github.io/source/pages/jasmin/Globus.md

 ## Gotchas

-* To do globus transfers you need the access to all the different components and you use your CEDA credentials rather than jasmin (must be linked with jasmin account)
+* To do globus transfers you need access to all the different components.
+Remember to use your CEDA (rather than Jasmin) credentials (which must be linked with a Jasmin account)
-* Globus transfers time out and take a while to let you know they failed so check [https://app.globus.org/activity](https://app.globus.org/activity)
+* Globus transfers can time out and take a while to let you know they failed, so check the status here: [https://app.globus.org/activity](https://app.globus.org/activity)
 * *file path not allowed* errors: The end point is set up from a specific folder (by default your home directory) you can edit this file
 `~/.globusonline/lta/config-paths`